Last Updated: 12/13/21

-When you receive notice that your shipment has been put on hold or selected for a customs exam, this might be your first reaction.
+When you receive notice that your shipment has been put on hold or selected for a U.S. customs exam, your first thought might be, “Why us?!”

-While no one can say for certain exactly how those algorithms work, we do know there are certain factors that heighten the possibility of an exam.
+While no one (except CBP!) can say for certain exactly how those algorithms work, we do know there are certain factors that heighten the possibility of an exam.
+For example:

 However, at the end of the day, many shippers who do everything “right” can still be one of the 3-5% of shipments chosen each year for a customs exam.
 Unfortunately, it’s simply part of the reality of shipping goods in and out of the U.S.

 Once your shipment is selected for a hold or inspection, it goes through an established process.
 The whole thing can be both unclear and aggravating while you’re waiting for your shipment to clear.
 In addition to adding extra time, customs holds and exams can also add extra fees, which must be paid before the shipment is released.
 More on that in a moment.

 So although we can’t help you avoid every customs exam or hold, we can help reduce some of the mystery by walking you through how these processes work.

 First, we’ll take a look at holds, which are just what they sound like—when your shipment is put on “pause” for a variety of reasons.